lil-shimon/alacritty-config/README.md

-I use alacritty with fish shell, tmux and neovim so there is some configurations to use those . in case you try this config in your environment, you should fix some codes.
+I use alacritty with fish shell, tmux and neovim so there is some configurations to use those .
+In case you want to try this config file, you should fix some codes.

 ### line 11
 program : shell what you use